 Also, this film's wicker man structure.
 It looks too much like an Art Deco version of a forest ranger's lookout tower.

-Rescued from the Scrappy Heap: The original's version of Howie was disliked by many audiences because of his religious behavior.
+The original's version of Howie was disliked by many audiences because of his religious behavior.
 Thanks to Cage's ham-filled performance, the remake's Howie (renamed "Malus") brings life to what would otherwise be an atrociously boring film.

 Critics' consensus: Puzzlingly misguided, Neil LaBute's update The Wicker Man struggles against unintentional comedy and fails.